Walrus: An Efficient Decentralized Storage Network: Acknowledgments

 \section{Acknowledgments}

-We would like to express our gratitude to Dmitry Perelman, Sadhan Sood, Zue Wu, He Liu, and Pei Deng for their invaluable contributions in bringing \sysname to production.
+We would like to express our gratitude to Dmitri Perelman, He Liu, Pei Deng, Sadhan Sood, William Bradley, and Zhe Wu for their invaluable contributions in bringing \sysname to production.
 We also extend our sincere appreciation to Damir Shamanaev for his assistance in constructing the smart contracts that connect \sysname with the Sui blockchain.
-Lastly, we would like to extend a special thank you to Joachim Neu for identifying a serious vulnerability in our previous Testnet implementation.
-This vulnerability was related to its utilization of RaptorQ for erasure coding and lead us to replace it with RS Codes.
+Lastly, we would like to extend a special thank you to Joachim Neu for identifying a serious vulnerability in our previous testnet implementation.
+This vulnerability was related to its utilization of RaptorQ for erasure coding and led us to replace it with RS Codes.